LNG sampling with the ASaP LNG Sampler System

 So the lower the LNG pressure, the closer the LNG will be to its bubble point.

-LNG sampler system combined with LNG probe-vaporizer
+LNG Sampler System combined with LNG probe-vaporizer

 In order to sample and vaporize LNG properly with the lowest uncertainty it is essential to keep the distance between the tip of the probe till the vaporizer as short as possible.
 As a matter of fact the vaporizer should be close-coupled with the probe without having thermal flow from the heater to the probe.